 After the first installation you should adjust the settings in /etc/s2p.conf, e.g. the default path for drive images.

-During the installation the PiSCSI system service, if active, will be deactivated.
-The SCSI2Pi system service will be enabled instead, but will not be started automatically.
+During the installation any existing PiSCSI system service will be deactivated.
+The SCSI2Pi system service will be created instead, but will by default not be started automatically.
 Note that the PiSCSI and the SCSI2Pi system service cannot be running at the same time.
+You can switch between these services any time.

 The standard installation path of the SCSI2Pi binaries and manpages is /opt/scsi2pi.
 You should add these paths to your environment, e.g. in .profile or .bash_profile: